HomeBlogThe 2023 DoDI 6055.12 Update: Mandatory Hearing Protector Fit Testing for DoD Workers

 The 2023 Change in One Sentence

-DoDI 6055.12 Change 1 (November 22, 2023): All service members and DoD civilian employees with documented noise exposures exceeding 95 dBA 8-hour TWA must receive initial hearing protector fit testing using PAR methodology — going beyond what OSHA 1910.95 requires.
+DoDI 6055.12 Change 1 (November 22, 2023): All service members and DoD civilian employees with documented noise exposures exceeding 95 dBA TWA must receive initial hearing protector fit testing using PAR methodology — going beyond what OSHA 1910.95 requires.

 Nov 2023